lux-operating-system/kernel/readme.md

 ## Features

-- [x] **Portability:** At the foundation of lux is a platform abstraction layer with a set of functions and constants to be implemented and defined for each platform.
+- [x] **Portability:** At the heart of lux is a platform abstraction layer with a set of functions and constants to be implemented and defined for each platform.
 This enables ease of porting lux to other CPU architectures.
-- [x] **Memory management:** lux implements a future-proof memory manager that can manage up to 128 TiB of physical memory (assuming hardware support is present) and virtual address spaces of up to 256 TiB divided into 128 TiB for each of the kernel and user threads.
+- [x] **Memory management:** lux implements a future-proof memory manager that can manage up to 128 TiB of physical memory and virtual address spaces of up to 256 TiB divided into 128 TiB for each of the kernel and user threads.
 - [x] **Multiprocessor priority scheduling:** The scheduler of lux was designed with multiprocessor support from the start, and lux currently supports CPUs with up to 256 cores on x86_64 platforms.
 The microkernel itself is also multithreaded and can be preempted.
 - [x] **Interprocess communication:** lux implements kernel-level support for local Unix domain sockets to facilitate communication with the servers.
 - [x] **Unix-like system calls:** lux provides a minimal Unix-like API for the common system calls, namely those related to files, sockets, and process and thread management.
 Many of the system calls wrap around user space servers implementing the actual functionality.